 Fall in Canada is a great time to visit any of the provinces, but it's an especially great time to explore Vancouver.
 The fall season brings cheaper rooms, smaller crowds, and pleasant but crisp fall weather.

 Those seeking adventure can summit Grouse Mountain for fabulous views or get their steps in elsewhere at a leisurely pace in one of the city's many lovely parks.
 Fall festivals are commonplace, so just about anyone might find just the crowd they're looking for.

 Before winter weather chills your chances to enjoy this beautiful island country, you can fly into Dublin and take advantage of lower airfare and great direct flight options.
 Dublin is rich in folklore, history, and a vibrant live music scene.
 Stop in for a pint, explore the Guinness Storehouse, and take a free walking tour of the city center.

 As temperatures drop, so do prices!
 Iceland is a scenic country with natural beauty, welcoming people, and unique traditions.
 And it’s only a six-hour flight from New York city.

 Before embarking by car to visit the country's stunning natural sights and enjoy the Northern Lights, you can take in the city center for a day or two.
 Notable spots include Hallgrímskirkja church, Harpa Concert Hall, and the many great dining options offering local fare you can't get elsewhere!

 14. Puerto Vallarta, Mexico

-Whether you decide to enjoy some time at the pool without the kids along, or want to venture out to enjoy what Puerto Vallarta has to offer off-site, you'll find plenty to stay up, or stay in for, to enjoy your time there.
+Whether you decide to enjoy some time at the pool without the kids along or want to venture out to enjoy what Puerto Vallarta has to offer off-resort, you'll find plenty to stay up -- or stay in -- for to enjoy your time there.